 The role of the freelance website copywriter didn’t exist until the mid-1990s.
 Since then, website copywriting has become one of the biggest service areas for freelancers.
 These freelance writers write landing pages, blog posts, and all other types of web content.
 A freelance writer can help from the very beginning, including initial web development.
 An SEO (search engine optimisation) copywriter goes the extra mile to increase the likelihood that your website content gets found.
 This includes conducting keyword research to determine what people are looking for and then writing content that includes these terms.

 The rise of content marketing and social media has also created new roles for freelance writers.
-Technically, a content writer is not the same as a copywriter, as copywriting has a persuasive element.
+Technically, a content writer isn’t the same as a copywriter, as copywriting has a persuasive element.
 With content writing, the idea is to connect with your market and highlight your expertise, so it’s a different type of website copy.
-Many freelance copywriters are also content writers.
+Many freelancers write persuasive copy as well as informative content, such as articles.

 Choosing a freelance copywriter

-If you have any questions or would like to discuss your copywriting project, give us a call on 1300 731 955 or complete the contact form on this page.
-We are a team of writers and editors in Melbourne who work with businesses across Australia.
+If you have any questions or would like to discuss your copywriting project, call us on 1300 731 955 or complete the contact form using the Contact link at the top of this page.
+We are a team of editors and freelance copywriters in Melbourne who work with businesses across Australia.
 As B2B content writers, we specialise in B2B content and have worked with hundreds of companies to meet their B2B copywriting needs.